Patrick Chan (judge): Judicial career

 Between 1987 and 1991, Chan served as judge in District Courts, having been appointed a District Judge on 9 November 1987.
 In 1991, he was appointed Deputy Registrar of the Supreme Court.

 In 1992, he began serving as a Judge in the Court of First Instance of the High Court of Hong Kong.

 Chan was appointed the first Chief Judge of the High Court in 1997, when British colonial rule in Hong Kong ended and China resumed its sovereignty over the region.
 He thus became the first locally educated judge to hold that position.

 In 2000, he was appointed a Permanent Judge of the Court of Final Appeal (Hong Kong's court of last resort).
 He retired in 2013 and was succeeded by Joseph Fok.
 He continues to serve as a Non-Permanent Judge of the Court.

 During his time on the bench, Chan contributed significantly towards the development of a bilingual legal system, and served on various judicial committees advocating the greater use of Chinese in judicial proceedings and the translation of English judgments.

 In February 2021, Chan claimed that there is no absolute separation of powers in Hong Kong, and that "It is more accurate to call it a division of authority."

+In May 2023, the Congressional-Executive Commission on China (CECC) of the United States Congress suggested the United States government imposing sanctions on Chan to counter the erosion of democratic freedoms in Hong Kong over his handling of Jimmy Lai's national security law case.

-Extra-Judicial Life
+Extra-judicial Life

 From October 2006 to September 2012, Chan was a member of the Law Reform Commission of Hong Kong.

 Chan was appointed an Honorary Bencher of the Inner Temple (England and Wales) in 2001.
 He was conferred Honorary Fellowships by the University of Hong Kong (2003) and the Chinese University of Hong Kong (2011).
 He was conferred with an Honorary Doctor of Laws degree by the City University of Hong Kong (2008) and an Honorary Doctor of Laws degree by the University of Hong Kong (2011).

 In 2013, Chan was awarded the Grand Bauhinia Medal, the highest honour given by the HKSAR Government.

 Chan has been recognised for his contributions to legal education in Hong Kong.
 He was the Chairman of the Joint Examination Board on Postgraduate Certificate in Laws set up to ensure that a common standard would be maintained for postgraduate law students of both the University of Hong Kong and the City University entering the legal profession.